holochain/holochain/docs/specs/src/hwp_3_correctness.md

   but crucially in the architecture of app instances having fully separate DNAs running on their own separate networks, each also having clear and differentiable Integrity and Coordination specifications.
-This creates a very clear loci of change, both at the level of when the integrity rules of a DNA need to change, and at the level of how one interacts with a DNA.
+This creates very clear loci of change, both at the level of when the integrity rules of a DNA need to change, and at the level of how one interacts with a DNA.
 This allows applications to evolve exactly in the necessary area by updating